 There can be times when your date tables won’t have the custom fiscal years and quarters that you require as filters for your analysis.
 In this tutorial, we are going to discuss how you can filter your data by financial or fiscal years and quarters using calculated columns in Power BI.
+You may watch the full video of this tutorial at the bottom of this blog.

 I’ve already seen inquiries regarding this topic a couple of times in the Enterprise DNA Forum.